giacomozanatta/a-priori-openmp/README.md

 ## Introduction
-- Compile with **g++-11 -fopenmp -o main main.cpp**
-- You must pass 2 arguments when executing the code:
-  - file path (file must contains transactions, one per line, each transaction item must be separated by a space)
-  - min support (in the number of transaction).
-- The serial version is on the serial branch.
-- The parallel version is on the parallel branch.
-- Compile with **g++-11 -fopenmp -o main main.cpp -O3** for optimization.
 ### Frequent Itemset Mining
 This project aims to implements a Frequent-Itemset Mining algorithm, both in sequential and parallel way, and to analyze and discuss performance and implementation choices.
 The Frequent Itemset problems is defined as follows: